Sunday, March 16, 2025

 This strategy of superiority, though widespread and deep, does not however alleviate the educated elite from feeling any less dickish.
 If anything, it makes them feel more dickish.
 They need another strategy to alleviate, resolve or hide the dick.
 It's virtue-signaling, social and financial liberalism, in Phil Ochs' 1966 words, "love me, love me, love me, I'm a liberal".

-If the NYT reports gov't propaganda the NYT reader will believe it.
+If the NYT reports government propaganda the NYT reader will believe it.
 Weapons of mass destruction is the classic case.
 NYT readers believed this propaganda even though anyone with their eyes open knew it was a dog and pony show from the start.
 Kofi Annan knew it.
 Hans Blix exposed it.
 Nevertheless NYT readers believed it.
 And today, now that we know that the NYT failed to present the propaganda as absurdly false, the educated elite still read the NYT.
 NYT readers are original victims of Murray Gell-Mann amnesia.
 The professional class -- educated elite -- are prone to false propaganda beliefs.
 It's their emotional investment in a society that provides them with all good things, especially their interactive social value -- respect -- that drives their beliefs.
 It's their need for virtue and virtue-signalling to cleanse their conscience.

 the non elite distrustful and respect-signaling class

 The non elite have no need for virtue-signaling.
 They do not perceive that they are privileged within their society.
-They actually do get a lot from the gov't, but it is in the form of subsidies, so they can't claim them for respect.
+Many actually do get a lot from the government, but it is in the form of subsidies, so they can't claim them for respect.
 On the contrary, subsidies are signs of inequality, of the injustices of the society.
 Subsidies do not argue for an investment in the society, they demonstrate its injustices of its economic structure.

 What the non elite want and don't get from the society is respect.
 They know that the professional class looks down on them.
 They don't have careers, they have jobs.
 They have subsidies, not fancy degrees.
-It's in this world of want that conspiracy theories and distrust of gov't thrive.
+It's in this world of want that conspiracy theories and distrust of government thrive.
 Respect is available only from their peers.
-The essence of conspiracy street cred is "Those educated professionals, they believe gov't propaganda.
+The essence of conspiracy street cred is "Those educated professionals, they believe government propaganda.
 I know better.
-The gov't at every turn is lying to them and they believe it.
+The government at every turn is lying to them and they believe it.
 Not me.
 They vote, those chumps.
 They've been had, losers."
 A flat-earther once used those very words to me.
 "You think the earth is round?
 You've been had."

 the outcome

+There are other reflexes besides propaganda beliefs and conspiracy beliefs.
 Those who believe propaganda dismiss conspiracy theories as stupid and dangerous.
 Those who believe in conspiracy theories dismiss propaganda believers as fools.

-Conspiracy believers do not expect progress.
-Their baked-in distrust expects only harm from legislation and the corporate world's manipulations, harm in the form of agricultural poisoning, vaccines, surveillance, indoctrination, war.
-They are political fatalists (see the post on the Fool's Errand Attachment).
-However, they are often found helping the people around them.
-Who is more dangerous, the non voting flat-earther sharing lunch with a homeless migrant and finding him a discarded winter coat, or the voting, unquestioning NYTimes reader?
+However, the non elite are often found helping the people around them.
+Who is more dangerous, the non voting flat-earther sharing lunch with a homeless migrant and finding him a discarded winter coat, or the voting, unquestioning NYTimes reader, leaving the white cloister to join a protest march?
 Obviously, each thinks the other is more dangerous.
-Outside of the US, especially among the ordinary people in the so-called global south, the US Democratic Party is viewed as extremely militaristic and dangerous.
+Outside of the US, especially among the ordinary people in the so-called global south, the US Democratic Party is commonly viewed as extremely militaristic, dangerously aggressive and violently murderous.
 Something for the liberal Democrat to think about.

 Friday, March 14, 2025